What They Do: Fire inspectors examine buildings in order to detect fire hazards and ensure that federal, state, and local fire codes are met.

 Fire inspectors and investigators typically work during regular business hours, but investigators may also work evenings, weekends, and holidays because they must be ready to respond when fires occur.

-Overall employment of fire inspectors is projected to grow 8 percent over the next ten years, much faster than the average for all occupations.
-Employment growth will vary by specialization.
+Overall employment of fire inspectors is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 ---|---|---|---|---|